-Industrial-Research and Development (R&D).
-A facility for scientific research, and the design, development and testing of electrical, electronic, magnetic, optical and computer and telecommunications-high-tech products or components in advance of or as part of product manufacturing, and the assembly of related products from parts produced on or off-site, where the manufacturing activity is secondary to the research and development activities, and where no more than 30 percent of the total floor area is office.
+Research and Development (R&D).
+A facility for scientific research, and the design, development and testing of high-tech products or components in advance of or as part of product manufacturing, and the assembly of related products from parts produced on or off-site, where the manufacturing activity is secondary to the research and development activities.
 Includes pharmaceutical, chemical and biotechnology research and development.
-Does not include soils and other materials testing laboratories (see "Laboratory"), or medical diagnostic laboratories (see "Medical Services-Laboratory").
+Does not include soils and other materials testing laboratories (see "Laboratory"),